hawkinsw/CPPTimes/ProgramComponents.md

 ### Bjarne's Anatomy - The Parts

 In order to move forward in our C++ education, we will all have to speak the same language.
-We are going to spend a tremendous amount of time during to fellow programmers about code -- what it does, why it does it and how to write it.
+We are going to spend a tremendous amount of time in our careers talking to fellow programmers about code -- what it does, why it does it and how to write it.
 If we do not have a shared vocabulary to talk about the components of a C++ program, that communication is going to be very difficult!

 Here is an annotated C++ program with different parts and pieces labeled: